 At the Brain-Based Workplace, we help values-driven organizations become more Peacefully Productive & Radically Response-able in two ways: by applying evidence-based insights and best practices from the fields of psychology and organizational behavior; and through incorporating ongoing, data-driven learning cycles drawing on design-thinking principles.
 Using these perspectives at the individual, team, and organizational levels, our coaching and consulting work focuses on excellence in the following domains:

-See Packages for details and examples of what we offer.
+See How We Work for details and examples of what we offer.